davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 Recipients MUST ignore JSON object members with unrecognized names in each of the objects defined above.
 Future documents MAY extend these formats with new names. {{cddl-schema}} contains a CDDL {{?RFC8610}} describing the above structure.

 When updating a trust store manifest, root programs append a new object to the `versions` array to represent the new trust store version.
 When the new object references a trust anchor, the root program uses the existing members of `trust_anchors`, or adds new members as required.
 Updates MUST NOT modify or remove existing entries in the `versions` array.

+## Trust Store Identifiers {#trust-store-ids}

+To simplify allocation, trust store identifiers use object identifiers (OIDs) {{X680}} based on Private Enterprise Numbers (PENs) {{!RFC9371}}.
+An organization may define a trust store by allocating some OID under its PEN.
+For example, an organization with PEN 32473 might allocate a trust store identified by the OID `1.3.6.1.4.1.32473.1`.

+For compactness, this document uses relative object identifiers (see Section 33 of {{X680}}), relative to the OID prefix `1.3.6.1.4.1`.
+In the text form, these are written in dotted decimal notation, such as `32473.1`.
+In a binary protocol, such as TLS, this is encoded as the contents octets of the relative object identifier's DER encoding, as described in Section 8.20 of {{X690}}.
+For example, the binary encoding of `32473.1` would be the four-octet sequence `{0x81, 0xfd, 0x59, 0x01}`.

 ## Trust Store Entry Expiration {#expiration}